Breanne is not currently accepting new massage therapy clients.

 Rebook Discount (less than 6 weeks between)... $5 off

-We accept cash, credit card or interact e-transfer.
+Cash, credit card or interact e-transfer to [email protected]

-To use a credit card, please use your online booking account for payments to be processed via Square.
+To use a credit card, you can use your online account to add your payment information.
+Payments are processed like any other online transaction, processed via Square.

 Step 1.
 Go to https://ibodyworkpractice.noterro.com